azariah11dev/generative_ai/text_summarizer_api/README.md

 # **How To Run This App**
+    - This project is intentionally documented for beginners who are learning how to connect frontend, backend, and ML together
 1. ## Install Dependencies
     - from the project root
         - ### If you use regular python: